The-OpenROAD-Project/OpenLane/docs/source/quickstart.rst

     designs/<design_name>
     ├── config.tcl

+``config.tcl`` is a global configuration for all PDKs.
+For more information about design `configuration files please visit this page <configuration.html>`_.
 In the configuration file, you should edit the required variables and the optional variables, if needed.
-Further information about the variables can be found [here][2]

-Also, the ``design_name``` could be  replaced by the ``design_directory``, which will allow you to run any design on your machine.
+The ``design_name`` could be  replaced by the ``design_directory``, which will allow you to run any design on your machine.

-.. note:: ``config.tcl`` is a global configuration for all PDKs.
-For more information about design `configuration files please visit this page <configuration.html>`_

-It is recommended to place the design's verilog files in a `src` directory inside the design's folder as following:
+It is recommended to place the design's verilog files in a ``src`` directory inside the design's folder as following:

 .. code-block:: console